hapax/hapax.github.io/assets/mindjam.md

 not determine the state of the world in the future; and second, the future does not already exist.
-We need both, since indeterminacy by itself might still give rise to a fixed (but not physically determined) future, while the existence or non-existence of future times is moot if their contents are determined in advance by physical law.
+We need both, since indeterminacy by itself might still give rise to a fixed (but not physically determined) future, and the non-existence of future times is moot if their contents are determined in advance by physical law.
 <!-- So this version of free will necessitates peculiar (and in my opinion
 indefensible) views of time and physics.-->